By Marcin Wojtyczka

 - Turn-on Radar as visibility is likely to be bad.
 Prefer S-band as it works better in rain

-- Engage manual steering if autopilot cannot cope
+- Engage autopilot and stay inside if possible, engage manual steering only if autopilot cannot cope

 - Update your location to all vessels in immediate area as appropriate